Oshi41/tgv/tgv-cors/README.md

 TGV-Cors - middleware for TGV HTTP server.
 It enables cross-origin resource sharing (CORS) for your application, making it accessible from different origins.

+TGV is a fast, simple, and intuitive HTTP server library for C#.
+Inspired by ExpressJS, TGV is designed to make building web applications straightforward, even for developers with minimal experience

 ---

 ## **Usage**